nikochiko/kausm.in/content/posts/aiosmtpd.md

 tags: [dead-simple]
 ---

-A dead simple way to run a SMTP server for your development environment and testing.
+Dead simple SMTP server for development and testing.

 # aiosmtpd for development setup